Nitishroy-7033/DevDesk/Readme.md

-# ⏱️ TaskMaster – Time Management Web App (Full Stack)
+# ⏱️ ZappyTasks – Time Management Web App (Full Stack)

-TaskMaster is a full-stack time management web application built using React.js, Tailwind CSS, .NET Web API, and MongoDB.
+ZappyTasks is a full-stack time management web application built using React.js, Tailwind CSS, .NET Web API, and MongoDB.
 It empowers users to create and track their daily tasks with a countdown timer, view task progress via a calendar interface, and stay organized with login-protected task management.